Testing And Environments

 Default public API origin: https://api.persistly.app

-A game should pass these checks before you ship ps_live_ traffic.
+A game should pass these checks before it sends ps_live_ traffic.

 01

-Create a save in a non-production environment and persist the returned saveId locally.
+Create an account in a non-production environment and persist accountId plus accountSessionToken locally.

 02

-Load the same save from a second device or fresh client session to verify canonical state restore.
+Load the same account and slot from a fresh client session to verify canonical data restore.

 03

-Force a sync conflict with an older baseVersion and confirm your game handles the canonical server save intentionally.
+Force a sync conflict with an older baseVersion and confirm your game handles the cloud conflict branch intentionally.

 04